IU2MEH/shiva/README.md

 ### Installing
-Make sure Shiva executable has permission to execute: chmod +x Shiva
+Make sure Shiva executable has permission to execute:

+chmod +x Shiva

-Create a directory /etc/shiva/ where put the config file shiva.conf and edit it as follows:
+Create a directory /etc/shiva/ as root

+where put the config file shiva.conf and edit it as follows:

    timeout= timeout for tcp sockets

    callsign= callsign used to present shiva to dx cluster, i prefer to use a faked one

    dxcluster=

    dxclusterport= are the address and port of the dx cluster to connect to

    listenport= tcp port where shiva listens for connections that comes from clients

    working dir= directory where there are lists

 Download an updated broadcast scheduling list from http://www.hfcc.org/data/